Public opinion on climate change: Education

 In countries varying in awareness, an educational gap translates into a gap in awareness.
 However an increase in awareness does not always result in an increase in perceived threat.
-In China, 98% of those who have completed four years or more of college education reported knowing something or a great deal of climate change while only 63% of those who have completed nine years of education reported the same.
+In China, 98% of those who have completed four or more years of college education reported knowing something or a great deal of climate change, while only 63% of those who have completed nine years of education reported the same.
 Despite the differences in awareness in China, all groups perceive a low level of threat from global warming.
 In India, those who are educated are more likely to be aware, and those who are educated there are far more likely to report perceiving global warming as a threat than those who are not educated.
 In Europe, individuals who have attained a higher level of education perceive climate change as a serious threat.
-There is also a strong association between education and Internet use.
+There is also a strong correlation between education and Internet use.
 Europeans who use the Internet more are more likely to perceive climate change as a serious threat.
 However, a survey of American adults found "little disagreement among culturally diverse citizens on what science knows about climate change.
 In the US, individuals with greater science literacy and education have more polarized beliefs on climate change.

-In the states of Washington, California, Oregon, and Idaho, people with more education were more likely to support the building of new fossil fuel power plants than people with less of an education.
+In the US states of Washington, California, Oregon, and Idaho, people with more education were more likely to support the building of new fossil fuel power plants than people with less of an education.